 Coronavirus infections stabilise in Australia's Victoria state

-Australia's second-most populous state reported a small rise in new COVID-19 infections on Tuesday, boosting hopes that case numbers are stabilising after a second wave forced authorities to send the city of Melbourne back into lockdown.
+Australia's second-most populous state reported only a small rise in new COVID-19 infections on Tuesday, boosting hopes that case numbers are stabilising after a second wave forced authorities to put the city of Melbourne back into lockdown.

-Victoria state detected 331 new COVID-19 infections and 19 deaths in the past 24 hours, compared with 322 infections and the same number of fatalities a day earlier, health officials said.
+Victoria state, which currently accounts for nearly all of Australia's new cases, detected 331 COVID-19 infections and 19 deaths in the past 24 hours, up from 322 infections and the same number of fatalities a day earlier, health officials said.
 Daily infections in Victoria peaked at 725 on Aug.
 5 and have been trending lower in recent days, following the imposition of a hard lockdown in Melbourne on July 19.

+While the lockdown has caused significant economic harm, authorities said the restrictions that will run until September are bearing fruit.
+"We continue to see numbers coming down.
+Exactly how long that takes and to what the lowest number is we can get to, only time will tell," Victoria state Premier Daniel Andrews told reporters in Melbourne.

 - READ MORE ON: